ajaydhar1/baseball-pitches/README.md

    2. Selecting "Download ZIP"

 <!-- CONFIGURING THE CODE FOR YOUR OWN USE -->
 ## Configuring The Code For Your Own Use

+Modifying the project to make it your own is very easy.
+I have externalized three variables into the file "___config.php" (for configuration).
+These variables are the only things you need to change, at a minimum, to personalize the site as your own.

+The three variables are:

+1. $site_name = "Baseball Pitches"; ----- What you want to name your site
+2. $site_domain = "baseball-pitches.com"; ----- The domain name you purchased for the site
+3. $ga_measurement_id = "G-XXXXXXXXXX"; ----- The Google Analytics measurement ID for tracking the users on your site

+Since you have the full source code under your control, you can make more changes too, like to the CSS styling or the contents of the navigation menu.

+You can even change the main YouTube video and purpose of the site from baseball pitching to something else.
+It all depends on your comfort level and requirements.

 <!-- GETTING YOUR SITE ONLINE -->
 ## Getting Your Site Online